 Find more website design ideas at our round-up of the best online portfolios built using Format.

 Award-winning Igbo and Tamil writer and artist Akwaeke Emezi keeps things simple on their writing portfolio with a text-focused design and lots of information about their work.
 Their debut autobiographical novel FRESHWATER was critically acclaimed by publications like The New Yorker and NPR, and they also have two new books forthcoming from Knopf and Riverhead Books.
+Their website is a simple way to put the main focus on their work.

 Kristen V. Bateman